 So how can you make the most of a potentially bad roommate?
 Well to start, you need to create an open channel for communication.
 If you can’t even talk to your roommate, there is no way to resolve any issues that may come about.
 So even if you don’t like your roommate in the slightest, it is important to find common ground and at the very least be on speaking terms with them.

 Once you have established this connection with them, you can use that open channel of communication to bring forth any problems you may have with them.
 However, make sure that you don’t do this in a confrontational way, otherwise you end up making them upset and unwilling to create a solution to the problem.
 When having these sorts of dialogues, the focus should always be on compromise rather than getting what.
 You two are both sharing the same room and have equal stake in the comfort and enjoyment of your residence together.
 If you force an issue to get only what you want, that will only make your roommate resent you even more, making things worse in the long-run.

-As a last resort, you can always bring up any significant issues with the dormitory staff and let them help facilitate a solution.
-In some cases, this may result in physically changing rooms with someone else in the dorm.
-And while that is less than ideal, it is much better than trying to live with someone who is only making your life miserable.
+Now for some fairly common roommate conflicts, there are already well-defined solutions that you should definitely rely on.
+And as always, as a last resort you can bring up any significant issues with the dormitory staff and let them help facilitate a solution.
+While getting the dormitory staff involved does often result in changing roommates completely as part of the solution, it is obviously much better than trying to live with someone who is only making your life miserable.